 The obesity epidemic threatens Texas’ physical and fiscal health.
 Texans young and old are growing fatter.
-Nearly 66 percent of Texas adults and 32 percent of Texas teens are overweight or obese.
-Obesity-related diseases such as diabetes, arteriosclerosis, and hypertension are increasing at the same rate as obesity.
+As many as 66 percent of Texas adults and 32 percent of Texas teens are overweight or obese.
+Obesity-related diseases include diabetes, heart disease, stroke, cancer, and hypertension.

 Obesity and its related diseases affect rising health care costs and health insurance premiums.
-At least 50 percent of health care expenditures are lifestyle-related and preventable.
-Economic costs related to excess weight and obesity in Texas could reach $15.6 billion in 2010.
+Obesity drives 27 percent of health care spending.
+Economic costs related to excess weight and obesity in Texas could reach $32.5 billion by 2030.

 To stop this epidemic, we must shift our focus from treating the diseases that result from obesity to preventing it.

 - One in three Texas teens is overweight or obese.
-More than one-fifth of young adults (ages 18-25) in Texas are obese, up from 10 percent in 2000.
+More than one-fifth of young adults (aged 18-25) in Texas are obese, up from 10 percent in 2000.

 - Treating obese patients costs 37 percent more than treating normal-weight patients.

 - Over a patient's lifetime, per-person costs of obesity appear to be the same as the costs for smoking.

 Sources: The Centers for Disease Control and Prevention, Texas Comptroller of Public Accounts